Nothing happens unless something is moved.

 Each person's treatment is unique.
 Most clients begin with weekly meetings.
 For some, only a few sessions may be needed to work through a specific challenge, adjustment, or decision.
 For others, longer-term work may be necessary to support deep and sustained change.

 The sessions are tailored to your particular needs and personality.
 At the heart of every successful therapy is a safe and trusting working relationship between client and therapist.
-In supporting and deepening this connection, our work might include psychodynamic work, cognitive-behavioral techniques, mindfulness, somatic (body) awareness, expressive therapies, and other strategies helpful to you on your path toward change.
+In supporting and deepening this connection, our sessions might include psychodynamic work, cognitive-behavioral techniques, mindfulness, somatic (body) awareness, expressive therapies, and other strategies helpful to you on your path toward change.

 Mindfulness and Psychotherapy